ryojitanabe/ryojitanabe.github.io/index.md

 ---

 ## NEWS
+* 2023.10.13 I have been ranked as the top 2% of the world's scientists in 2022 in a list released by Stanford University. [link](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6), [link](https://elsevier.digitalcommonsdata.com/public-files/datasets/btchxktzyw/files/7bad01c2-63e8-4ed2-94f2-4af4b3b0a4fe/file_downloaded).
 * 2023.9.20 Our paper has been accepted to [IEEE Transactions on Evolutionary Computation](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4235).
 This is collaborative research with Prof. Ke Li at University of Exeter.
     * Ryoji Tanabe, Ke Li: Quality Indicators for Preference-based Evolutionary Multi-objective Optimization Using a Reference Point: A Review and Analysis. [pdf](https://arxiv.org/abs/2301.12148), [code](https://github.com/ryojitanabe/prefqi), link
 * 2023.7.14 A preprint is available on arXiv: